palpatinezw/brainhacknani/readme.md

 circleVis: visibility of the circle ("private" for circles that require moderators to accept user's requests to join)

+circleInfo: string containing a brief description about the circle

 *returns:* JSON Object with success key set to 0/1 for failure/success

 <br>